zzkW35/refind-theme-regular/README.md

 3. Install inkskape and optipng in your linux system as they will be needed to process the icons by the next step.

-4. run the script /src/render_bitmap.sh that will process the svg files and generate the png files at various sizes.
+4. cd in the ./src directory and run the script ./render_bitmap.sh that will process the svg files and generate the png files at various sizes.

-5. copy the png icons you generated from their /src/bitmap subfolder into the appropriate /icons subfolder for their size
+5. copy the png icons you generated from their /src/bitmap subfolder into the appropriate /icons subfolders for their size by running ./copy-bitmap.sh

 6. commit your changes, upload to your fork and then open a PR.